 - Are the prices in line with other reputable companies?
 Are the prices too good to be true or extremely overpriced?
 (Keep in mind that average commercial pricing where pure essential oils are produced and sold in large amounts to thousands of people will be different than Artisan made oils that are produced in much smaller quantities and are usually a few liters at most.
 They are produced with keeping the oils at the highest quality possible in mind, and most times yield is sacrificed due to this.
 Artisan producers and sellers usually cannot meet these averages due to production size and quantity levels.
 As with any small business, it is not uncommon to see higher prices in these cases.)

 - What do you know about the supplier?
 How long have they been in business and what is their education and qualifications in the field?
 For example, is the company owned by or does it have a qualified aromatherapist on staff?

 - Do they provide quality safety information for the products they sell and do they promote safe usage?

-- Do they provide batch specific GC/MS information either on their website, or by request, that are performed by a reputable 3rd party lab?
+- Do they provide batch specific GC/MS reports either on their website, or by request, that are performed by a reputable 3rd party lab?

 - Do they sell oils from threatened and endangered plants?
 If so, are they CITES (the Convention on International Trade in Endangered Species of Wild Fauna and Flora) certified?